 “I wanted to thank you for your help.
 The emails and the videos that you provide have been, without a doubt, the best resource to help prepare me for case interviews.

 I recently heard back from McKinsey Dallas with an internship offer.
-I wanted to just explain two things that really helped me with the process.
+I wanted to share a tip that really helped me with the process.

 What I mean by this is to observe problems or situations and analyze them.

-For example, as I walk to class, I give myself cases such as: Should we put up a stand in this area on campus to increase awareness for an event?; should Taco Bell open up a location here on campus?; etc.
+For example, as I walk to class, I give myself cases such as: Should we put up a stand in this area on campus to increase awareness for an event? should Taco Bell opena location here on campus? etc.

-I really like your habit of practicing cases in everyday life.
+I really like this tip of practicing cases in everyday life.
 It is an easy way to work on case structuring skills in particular.

 The key is to take decisions you would normally just make intuitively and attempt to structure them.

 For example, for the long weekend, should I go visit the beach or visit the mountains?

 If I want to pick a new hobby, how should I decide which hobby to pick?